How and why to implement James O’Shaughnessy’s trending value investment strategy

 Before implementing the strategy in your portfolio I am sure you want to know it works.
 James tested the strategy extensively and it worked very well.

-But before I give you the performance numbers first a bit of background information.
+But before I give you the performance numbers first a bit of information about the back test.

 What data was used in the back test?